h2oai/h2o-3/h2o-docs/src/product/data-science/upliftdrf.rst

 -  `ignore_const_cols <algo-params/ignore_const_cols.html>`__: Specify whether to ignore constant
    training columns, since no information can be gained from them.
 This option is defaults to true (enabled).

--  `balance_classes <algo-params/balance_classes.html>`__: Oversample the minority classes to balance the class distribution.
-This option is defaults to false (not enabled), and can increase the data frame size.
-This option is only applicable for classification.

--  `class_sampling_factors <algo-params/class_sampling_factors.html>`__: Specify the per-class (in lexicographical order) over/under-sampling ratios.
-By default, these ratios are automatically computed during training to obtain the class balance.
-Note that this requires ``balance_classes=true``.

--  `max_after_balance_size <algo-params/max_after_balance_size.html>`__: Specify the maximum relative size of
-   the training data after balancing class counts (**balance\_classes** must be enabled).
-The value can be less than 1.0 and defaults to 5.0.

 -  `ntrees <algo-params/ntrees.html>`__: Specify the number of trees (defaults to 50).

 -  `max_depth <algo-params/max_depth.html>`__: Specify the maximum tree depth.
 Higher values will make the model more complex and can lead to overfitting.
 Setting this value to 0 specifies no limit.
 This value defaults to 20.